athirahgit-02/global-energy-transition-analysis/README.md

 ![Energy Transition Gap](./energy_transition_chart.png)

-1. Steady Transition: Both lines started out moving in gradual, steady slopes rather than sudden spikes. <br> Because energy relies on massive physical power grids and factories, change takes time.
+1. Steady Transition: Both lines started out moving in gradual, steady slopes rather than sudden spikes.
+Because energy relies on massive physical power grids and factories, change takes time.
 2. Turning Point: The year 2012 became a crucial structural turning point for the global energy mix.
 Prior to 2012, fossil fuel reliance held perfectly steady.
 Post-2012, renewable growth accelerated upward, marking the exact period where green energy shifted from merely expanding to actively displacing fossil fuels.
 4. Growth rate: By 2020, the chart reveals a clear inverse relationship between renewables and fossil fuels energy.
 Renewables climbed by roughly 15%, while fossil fuels dropped by about 5%.
 While renewables are scaling up three times faster to capture the vast majority of new global electricity demand, the minor 5% drop in fossil fuels proves that clean energy has not yet completely replaced existing baseline infrastructure.

+## Analysis Summary

+This analysis successfully processed global energy data from raw cleaning to statistical proof:

+The Process: Eliminated volume-scale bias by converting raw power metrics into relative grid shares.
+The national data was aggregated into a unified global timeline and indexed to a base year of 2000 (Index = 100) to track relative growth velocity.
+The Insight: Identified 2012 as a critical structural turning point.
+Prior to 2012, global fossil fuel reliance held perfectly steady.
+Post-2012, renewable energy growth accelerated sharply, shifting from baseline grid expansion to active fossil fuel displacement.
+The Reality: By 2020, renewables climbed by 15% while fossil fuels dropped by 5%.
+This proves that while clean energy is scaling three times faster to capture new global electricity demand, it has not yet fully replaced established baseload infrastructure.

 ## Future Analysis Plan